-I recently found myself loaded down with tools while walking from the house to the workshop.
+I recently found myself loaded down with tools when walking from the house to the workshop.
 After dropping the drill and almost crushing my camera I decided it was time to build a toolbox.

-During the process my thoughts wondered and I stopped for a moment reflecting; I have a great life!
+During the process my thoughts wondered and I stopped for a moment reflecting.
+You know what?
+I have a great life!

 My life definitely isn’t perfect but over all pretty amazing.
 The freedom to do what I love as I grow this blog is really something wonderful.

 I started with some tester paint that was sitting on the shelf; I’m trying to clean up the extra around here.
 It was a weird shade of green but it seemed to work.

-I applied the ribbon using my favorite staple gun technique.
+The following day I grabbed some leftover chevron ribbon and applied using the staple gun.
 Use a heavy duty staple gun, bunch up the ribbon and staple in place so it scrunches perfectly.
-Try this technique you will love it.

 The next thing was to add metal; this offers a little personal touch.
 Remember the Christmas Challenge where I incorporated a candle lid?

 Finally words were necessary; I wanted something to remind me to think positive.
 This is where “Live a Great Life” transpired.

 I do try to achieve this message on a daily basis and since this toolbox will be my companion it will become a reminder for those days when I’m not feeling very positive.

 This part was pretty simple; I painted leftover wood pieces with chalk paint.
 First I did a coat of brown and then covered that with black.
 I love this paint it dries quickly.

 After the wood pieces were dry then I stenciled the words using letter stencils.
 I got a little clever here and stretched this statement onto both sides.

 My favorite part of this toolbox is where I added a slot for my phone.
 This was a good idea because you never know when someone may call; I seem to always miss calls and text messages.

 There you go a fancy toolbox big enough to carry a drill and lots of extras.
 What do you think?
-Let’s see if it helps remind me to “Live a Great Life!”